 Justin is going loopy again, this time with Scott along for the ride.
 In this session, you’ll find deeper dives into sound selection, useful REAPER preference tweaks, more on stutter edits, looping pads/drones, a refresher on Loop Section Source workflows and more musical examples thrown in along the way.

 Download Looping part 2 with Justin and Scott

-Download Ten Typical Tasks with Scott: bite-sized audio tutorials covering editing and music production
+Download Ten Typical Tasks with Scott: bite-sized tutorials

 Reapers Without Peepers: a super supportive support group (opens in a new tab)

-REAPER Accessibility Wiki: a collection of community-authored articles in English and Spanish (opens in a new tab)
+REAPER Accessibility Wiki: articles in English and Spanish (opens in a new tab)